Monsterfisch/ConqueringChristmas_-Stronghold1_textures-with-snow-/README.md

 - Heroesflorian for feedback and nörgeln
 - Krarilotus for assisting with the publishing
 - Nevikov for the idea and his "2" videos he did with the pack

+ ALL RIGHTS RESERVED For original Sprites made by me